ajmotylinski/Credit_Risk_Analysis/README.md

 ![Random_Forest](../main/Resources/random_forest.png)

 ## Easy Ensemble AdaBoost Classifier
+Adaboost is also referred to Adaptive Boosting.
+This creates an inital model and then a second model is run giving more weight to the errors from the first model.
+This is essentially the second model learning from the mistakes of the first model.
 ### Results
 The results below show a balanced accuracy score of 93.1%.
 The recall for a high risk loan being 92%